 - The Muppets has "Let's Talk About Me," which really has to be seen to be believed.

 - The Villain Song in Muppets Most Wanted, "I'm Number One (You're Number Two)", is pretty awesome and basically Constantine just singing about how superior he is compared to Dominic.

 - "I'll Get You What You Want (Cockatoo in Malibu)" is also performed by Constantine, with him attempting to sweet talking Piggy so she doesn't get suspicious about him.

-- In Casablanca, Big Bad Strasser and his men briefly sing a patriotic tune in Rick's club... which, in the film's defining Crowning Moment of Awesome, is then drowned out by "Marseillaise," sung by the club's other patrons led by Victor.
+- In Casablanca, Big Bad Strasser and his men briefly sing a patriotic tune in Rick's club... which is then drowned out by "Marseillaise," sung by the club's other patrons led by Victor.

 - In Chicago, "All that Jazz", "The Cell Block Tango", "When you're good to Mama" and "All I care about" for Velma Kelly, the murderesses of Cook County Jail, Matron Mama Morton and Billy Flynn respectively.